 As part of the global population, I would love to thank the Greek nation for gifting the world with many wonderful attributes.
 The Greeks gave the world the first theater, the Olympic games, and great philosophers such as Democritus, Pythagoras, Plato, and Socrates.
 Thanks to the Greeks, we have different literary forms, philosophy, democracy, architectural beauties and not to mention their great Greek desserts along with its luscious cuisine!
 Along with its cuisine, an indispensable food in Greek cuisine is actually Greek bread.
 Don’t you just love the Greeks!?

-Oddly enough, there are over 70 different kinds of Greek breads.
+Oddly enough, there are over 70 different kinds of Greek bread.
 The Greek love their bread, especially during breakfast as they dip barely bread into wine.
 I bet you’re probably thinking that combination doesn’t sound so good, but I would recommend tasting this odd concoction before dismissing it completely.
 Although right now, I would like to spend my time writing about many interesting and yummy Greek bread, let’s dive into the 10 most delicious Greek bread.

 11 Most Delicious Greek Breads

 Horiatiko Psomi (or Crusty Greek Bread)